cgoldberg/githubtakeout/README.md

 _githubtakeout_ is a data export tool for archiving public Git repositories hosted on GitHub.
 It clones your personal repoos, and creates a tarball of each.

-By default, it doesn't save commit history (.git directories) or Gist repositories (both can be enabled with command line options).
+By default, it doesn't save commit history or branches (`.git` directory) or Gist repositories (both can be enabled with command line options).

 ## Requirements: